 Where the tendon tears

 The quadriceps tendon is very thick and combines the forces of the four quadriceps muscles – like four motors attached to one cable.
-If the force of the motors (muscles) is unevenly distributed to the cable, the cable will start shearing away from the motor.
-There are four points where the tendon can be affected.
+If the force of the motors (muscles) is unevenly distributed to the cable, the cable starts shearing away from the motor.
+There are four points where the tendon tears.

 • Above the knee cap, where the muscle attaches to the tendon, about two fingers above the knee cap (patella).